GuyResh/karl-fish/README.md

 npm run tauri:build
 ```

-## Furuno TZT19F Setup
+## Furuno Setup

 ### 1. Network Configuration
-1. Connect your Furuno TZT19F to the same network as your device
+1. Connect your Furuno unit to the same network as your device
 2. Note the device's IP address from the Furuno network settings
 3. Enable NMEA 0183 output on the Furuno device